phauer/comment-sidecar/README.md

 # develop in src/comment-sidecar.php.
 The changes take affect immediately.
 ```

-## Run Python Test for the Backend
+## Run Python Tests for the Backend

 ```bash
 # start mysql database in docker container